kamalnyc17/GIPHY-API/README.md

 4. There is a "My Favorites" area on the page.
 The background color for this section is yellow to distinguish.
 Users can click on the "Add to Favorite" button and add a picture alongwith it's animation and rating in the "My Favorites" section.

+5. The Download button is supposed to provide a one-click download option.
+However, right now it's opening up the file on the browser instead of downloading it.
+I am working with the TAs and Instructor to fix it.